nhsbsa/immigration-hs/docs/documentation/adding-css-javascript-and-images.md

 /app/assets/sass/application.scss
 ```

-Do not edit the file `/public/styles/application.css` because it’s deleted and rebuilt every time you make a change to your prototype.
+Do not edit the file `/public/styles/application.css` because it's deleted and rebuilt every time you make a change to your prototype.

 The [Prototype Kit uses Sass](https://sass-lang.com/guide), which adds extra features to CSS.